brillout/wildcard-api/docs/blog/rpc-as-default.md

 #### RPC-like

-For a Node.js backend you can have RPC by using [Wildcard API](https://github.com/reframejs/wildcard-api#readme) and for other backends you can have an RPC-like API by creating custom JSON server endpoints.
+For a Node.js backend you can have RPC by using [Wildcard API](https://github.com/reframejs/wildcard-api#readme) and for other backends you can have an RPC-like API by creating JSON endpoints.
 For example with Python:

 ~~~python
 # RPC-like API with Python and FastAPI